 You can reuse recordings in marketing campaigns

-If you’re live streaming your event, you should absolutely record it for future use.
+If you’re live-streaming your event, you should absolutely record it for future use.
 You can use it to prospect by requiring someone’s email address before they can view the recorded video online.
 Or you can use clips in emails and on social media to attract new customers.
 It’s not a free video because you used your event budget to create it.
 But you can still get new customers and more exposure with it after the fact.

 You can give attendees a choice

 Hybrid events don’t just benefit their hosts.
 They benefit the attendees, too.
 When attendees have options, they can engage with your brand or company exactly how they want to.
 And that’s huge!
 You can meet your customers where they are (literally!) and give them custom experiences.
 That only gives them a positive impression of your company, deepening your relationship and retention.
-In the age of COVID-19, that goes even further, too, by being concerned about their safety.

 Hybrid Events and Ticketing